-Fugawee Corp was started officially in 1986 By Art and Nancy Ayotte, to bring historically accurate footwear to Re-enactors.
+Fugawee Corp was started officially in October 1986 By Art and Nancy Ayotte, to bring historically accurate footwear to Re-enactors.
 Art was retiring after more than 40 years at sea having been all over the world, seen all kinds of things.
-He always had black powder guns and knew a good connections for shoes.
+He always had black powder guns and knew good connections for shoes.
 Nancy being a Jeweler by trade, started the collection of buttons and began making Medallions.

-Thailand was where he had always liked his clothes and shoes made.
-Art had been going to sea from the time he joined the Navy.
+Thailand was where he always preferred his clothes and shoes made (always a sharp dresser).
+Art had been going to sea from the time he joined the Navy in January 1942.
 When pearl harbor was bombed he was nineteen.
-He told me the lines were too long at the recruiters office the first few weeks; he and three of his friends would start walking at 6: AM, stand in line all day and be turned away because the recruiters were closing for the night.
-They then walk seven miles back home to Maynard, Massachusetts.
+He told me the lines were too long at the recruiters office the first few weeks; he and three of his friends would start walking at 6: AM from Maynard to Concord Massachusetts, stand in line all day, and then to be turned away because the recruiters were closing for the night.
+They then walk seven miles back home.
 Art and his friends did this for a week in December (Massachusetts is cold in December) until he deiced to wait till after Christmas when the lines were shorter.
-In January 1943 he joined the United States Navy.
-And that is how and when Art started going to sea.
+In January 1942 he joined the United States Navy until 1992.
+And Art started going to sea.

 ON his Third ship He studied his Coastguard Mates license exams on the battle bridge of the USS Houston when they weren’t using it.
 They did get kind of busy a few times.
 Invasion of Guam, Sipan, seven battle stars in all and caught two torpedos

 It was war and it was 18 months between port calls.
 I did a three-month cruise in the north pacific only stopping to board foreign fishing vessels.